andrenho/fortuna-3/README.md

  - A Z80 microprocessor running at 6 Mhz.
  - 512 kB of RAM (divided in banks of 64 kB)
- - A control unit (ATMEGA 2560) that provides:
+ - A main control unit (ATMEGA 2560) that provides:
    - ROM startup code
    - Serial interface (UART)
    - Interface to a real time clock (DS1602)